osism/cfg-cookiecutter/README.md

-# Cookiecutter template for an OSISM configuration repository
+# Cookiecutter template for an OSISM configuration repository (foobar)

 ## Usage with Docker